AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Manage AODocs documents/10-Get library and class info/10-Libraries.md

 ---

-# List libraries and find target library ID for your documents
+# List libraries and find target library ID for your documents (v1)

-To list target libraries on your domain, select a target library for your AODocs documents to live in, and note the target library's unique identifier, ```libraryId```.
+To list target libraries on your domain, select a target library for your AODocs documents to be a part of, and note the target library's unique identifier, ```libraryId```.

 ## Method and API